OpenOffice.org: Features

 OpenOffice.org 1.0 was launched under the following mission statement:

 Components

 The suite contained no personal information manager, email client or calendar application analogous to Microsoft Outlook, despite one having been present in StarOffice 5.2.
 Such functionality was frequently requested.
 The OpenOffice.org Groupware project, intended to replace Outlook and Microsoft Exchange Server, spun off in 2003 as OpenGroupware.org, which is now SOGo.
 The project considered bundling Mozilla Thunderbird and Mozilla Lightning for OpenOffice.org 3.0.

 Supported operating systems

-The last version, 3.4 Beta 1, was available for IA-32 versions of Windows 2000 Service Pack 2 or later, Linux (IA-32 and x64), Solaris and OS X 10.4 or later, and the SPARC version of Solaris.
+The last version, 3.4 Beta 1, was available for IA-32 versions of Windows 2000 Service Pack 2 or later, Linux (IA-32 and x64), Solaris and Mac OS X 10.4 or later, and the SPARC version of Solaris.

 The latest versions of OpenOffice.org on other operating systems were: